andriesfilmer/pim/README.md

 Edit api/api.js and replace the value of Access-Control-Allow-Origin to match your server configuration for production.

+Run for example `forever` for your api and create a webserver configuration (zie api/nginx.conf as a example).

 ## Resources

-Inspired by the code is from these articles:
+Inspired by the code is from the articles:

 * [Authentication with Angularjs and a Node rest API] (http://www.kdelemme.com/2014/03/09/authentication-with-angularjs-and-a-node-js-rest-api/)
   [Demo]( http://projects.kdelemme.com/blog/app/#/)